-Although no research has conclusively linked Chaga to anti-aging benefits, its effectiveness in fighting other forms of oxidative stress suggests that it could also fight aging.
+Although no research has conclusively linked Chaga to anti-aging benefits, its effectiveness in fighting other forms of oxidative stress suggests that it could also fight to age.

 5. Lowering blood pressure

-Research suggests that oxidative stress is a contributing factor for high blood pressure.
+Research suggests that oxidative stress is a contributing factor to high blood pressure.
 People with high blood pressure are more prone to heart attacks, strokes, and other cardiovascular health issues.